 Examples of Third Degree Price Discrimination

-- Students frequently get 10% discount in shops and restaurants
+- Students frequently get a 10% discount in shops and restaurants

 - Pensioners get discounted bus and train tickets. up to 33% cheaper

 - A nightclub may offer a discount to female consumers on certain nights.

 Logic of Third Degree Price Discrimination

 With lower-income, students tend to be more sensitive to prices.
 Their demand is price elastic.
 Therefore, by cutting prices for students, a firm is able to increase sales and revenue, but still, keep relatively higher prices for other adults who have more inelastic demand.

 Note: A variance of price discrimination occurs when firms sell slightly different products.
 For example, first-class tickets are more expensive because the firm can offer a better service.
 However, first-class tickets also take advantage of different elasticities of demand.
 Businessmen who pay first class will have a more inelastic demand and so willing to pay higher prices to get a slightly better product.